 Table of Contents

-DE-147: Duties and Liabilities of Personal Representative (ca)
+DE-147: Duties and Liabilities of Personal Representative (California)

 The DE-147 form is used when you are appointed by the court as a personal representative of an estate in California, outlining your duties and legal liabilities to ensure proper management and administration of the estate's assets and processes.